 1. Introduction

 The diagnostic does not determine authorship.
 It measures overlap between a text sample and a documented set of structural, lexical, rhythmic, and rhetorical patterns that appear disproportionately in large-language-model output.
+It surfaces findings — what was detected, where, how often — and stops short of compressing them into a single verdict number.
+See Why we removed the score for the rationale.

 WROITER is the reference implementation of this specification.
 The specification is published under CC BY 4.0—anyone may implement, fork, or build on this method with attribution.